subgutti/FSNDConferenceCentral/README.md

 * getSessionsOfNotTypeAndStarttime - Get list of Session of not type and before start time.
 Sample for double inequality

 Double inequality query:
-The challenging part of this query is Google app engine ndb supports inequality filter on only one entity.
-It doesn't support a query with inequality on different entities.
-For the sample query we need to apply inequality on two entities SessionType and startTime.
+Datastore always uses the indexes to find the matching data.
+Inorder to match the performace requirements it adds a query restriction where an inequality filter can be applied to atmost one property.
+For the sample query we need to apply inequality on two properties SessionType and startTime.
+In order to overcome the restriction modfied the SessionType property from inequality filter to an equality filter.
 As SessionType is a ENUM set and as it is finite, I turned the inequality to a equality on other ENUM values with ndb.OR.
-This resulted in a inequality only on startTime.

 NOTE: Most of the Session are added to the default date 2015-06-06, so please use this date for the above query apis.
 Or you can create Sessions on your own and verify the above queries.